chameerabot/swv-devops/README.md

-Once deployment is completed, loadblancer dns name will be logged as a terraform output.
+Once you configure, trigger the CI/CD pipeline and when app deployment is completed, loadblancer dns name will be logged as a terraform output.
 You should be able to access the game using the dns name
 <br>
 ![Screenshot](docs/images/terraform_output.png)